 For some countries, where the gender gap in health expectancies was virtually zero, decompositions analyses revealed considerable differences in both mortality and health, but in different directions (19,20,22).
 As a consequence, tThe combination of a high prevalence of disability coupled with a high mortality advantage amongof women resulteds in a small gender gap (22).
 In such cases, iInterpreting athe small gender gap in health expectancy as a metric for low gender inequality ignores the higher burden of disability among women and disregards the intricate relationship between health and mortality.

-To date, studies focused on a specific set of countries or regions that usually share the same societal values and gender roles, mostly due to lack of comparable data and the challenging enterprise of comparative analysis on health.
-In this paper, we take advantage of the harmonized surveys from the Gateway to Global Aging Data (23) in order to estimate the gender gap in health expectancy and quantify the contribution of disability and mortality to gender gaps in health expectancy across different countries.
+To date, studies that have performed decomposition analysis on healthy lifespans have mostly focused on a specific set of countries or regions that usually share the same societal values and gender roles, mostly due to lack of comparable data and the challenging enterprise of comparative analysis on health (CITE).
+In this paper, we take advantage of the harmonized surveys from the Gateway to Global Aging Data (23), in order to estimate the gender gap in health expectancy and quantify the contribution of health and mortality to gender gaps in healthy lifespans across different countries.
 This data resource allows for a unique opportunity to perform comparisons among identically defined health variables across several countries.
 We focus on the U.S., England, South Korea, China, India, Mexico and EU Countries.
-These countries have specific gender roles, which enable us to investigate the impact of interpreting the gender gap in health and mortality as a measure of inequality in different settings.
+These countries have specific gender roles, healthcare policies and welfare state systems, which enable us to investigate the impact of interpreting the gender gap in health and mortality as a measure of inequality in different settings.

 We show how the gender gap in health expectancy for disability and chronic conditions varies greatly across countries and that despite being a and straightforward way to perform cross-country comparisons and monitor health progress, gender gaps may not reflect actual inequalities when it comes to health.
 Hence, it is important to take a more cautionary approach when using and interpreting gender gaps in healthy lifespans and go beyond such oversimplified metrics.